ku-cms/TrackerDAQ/README.md

 - Total voltage: 1.70 V on the supply (1.68 V with multimeter)
 - Total current: 4.25 A on the supply

+### Electrical readout

+For electrical readout of the RD53B 1x2 CROC digital module, we are using the KSU FMC in slot L12 of the FC7 (the slot on the right).
+The digital module should connect to the KSU FMC (in the upper left port) using a mini-DP cable.

 We are using Ph2_ACF tag v4-13,
-and we are using firmware v4.6 for KSU (L12) electrical readout for CROCv1 QUAD modules.
+and we are using FC7 firmware v4.6 for KSU (L12) electrical readout for CROCv1 QUAD modules.

 Setup:
 ```